matthewkastor/cmudict-to-sqlite/README.md

 patient, it's writing a dictionary.

+### Looking up information in the database

+Once the SQLite database is generated you should be able to use whatever tools are available for looking up and manipulating the data.
+I've found [SQLite Studio](http://sqlitestudio.pl/) to be my favorite program for database management in SQLite.

+I have however, written a small class called CmudictDb for accessing the database and looking up information in it.
+So don't worry, you can look up information without learning any sql... just this random javascript thing I'm making up as I go along...
+The class is documented in the documentation which accompanies this here Node.js module and since I absolutely hate massive README files I'm not going to copy and paste it here.
+See the link below if you're just itching to read the docs online, right now. :D

 ### Reading the CMU Pronouncing Dictionary from the flat file `cmudict` into a JavaScript array:

+I export this function in case someone else wants to use it to import the cmudict into some other database.

 ```
 var cmu = require('cmudict-to-sqlite');